 Before I head to bed at night, I take a quick 5-10 minutes to pick up any clutter that has accumulated throughout the evening.
 I will straighten pillows, fold blankets, and take care of any cups or plates that were left out.

-If you have younger children, it may be helpful to keep a toy bin (this one is perfect because it keeps toys hidden) in the living room and start a nightly routine with them.
+If you have younger children, it may be helpful to keep a toy bin in the living room (this one is perfect because it keeps toys hidden) and start a nightly routine with them.
 Have them pick up 5 items and put them in the basket before bed.
 If there is a lot of toys left out, then have them pick up 5 more items and so on until the mess is put away.

 The counting will give them something else to focus on instead of the mess.